 John Merven Carrère (1858-1911)

-John Merven Carrère, Architect, of Carrère & Hastings, New York
+John M. Carrère, Architect, of Carrère & Hastings, New York

 He was born in Rio de Janeiro, Brazil.
-He studied at the École Nationale Supérieure des Beaux-Arts in Paris, France, before gaining employment with New York's pre-eminent firm of the period, McKim, Mead, and White.
-There, he met Thomas Hastings and they went into practice together from 1885 to 1911, when Carrere was killed in a car accident.
-The firm's first success was the Ponce de León Hotel in St. Augustine, Florida, which they designed for Henry Flagler.
-They rose to National prominence by winning the competition for the New York Public Library in 1897, beating their old firm, McKim, Mead & White.
-They designed commercial buildings, elaborate residences, and prominent public buildings mainly in New York, Washington, but also in Toronto, London, Paris, Rome, and Havana.
+He studied at the École Nationale Supérieure des Beaux-Arts in Paris, France, before gaining employment with New York's pre-eminent firm of the period, McKim, Mead & White.
+There, he met Thomas Hastings and they went into practice together as Carrère & Hastings from 1885 until his death in 1911.
+Their first success was the Ponce de León Hotel in St. Augustine, Florida, which they designed for Henry Flagler.
+They rose to national prominence when they won the competition for the New York Public Library in 1897, beating their old firm, McKim, Mead & White.
+They designed commercial buildings, elaborate residences, and prominent public buildings in New York and Washington, but also in Toronto, London, Paris, Rome, and Havana.
+In 1886, he married Marion Dell and they were the parents of two surviving daughters.
+They lived at 288 Richmond Terrace on Staten Island before moving to 101 East 65th Street, NYC, and building "Red Oaks" in Harrison, Westchester County.
+He was killed in a car crash in January, 1911, survived by his wife and daughters, the eldest of whom, Anna, became a noted landscape architect.